 Q: How do you balance giving constructive criticism and pushing designers to come up with a good solution while maintaining a positive relationship?

-Bhavika Shah (Design Manager at Watson): I try not to be a dictator, I tell them it’s coming from a place of objectivity as much as possible and I’m just giving feedback about the work, not about them as a person.
-I try to make it clear that if I do get too personal to stop me and tell.
+Bhavika Shah: I try not to be a dictator.
+I tell them it’s coming from a place of objectivity, and I’m giving feedback about the work, not about them as a person.
+I make an effort to clarify that if I get too personal, they should let me know.

-I have a relatively open relationship with all my designers and tell them from the beginning not to take their designs to heart because at one point everything could change.
-It’s also helpful to be aware of someone’s emotions and how much work they’ve put into it.
-If a meeting becomes tense it’s all about knowing how to diffuse the situation.
-I’ll make a joke or stop the meeting and tell them we’ll come back to it later.
-I like to set up one on one sessions to talk to them more personally.
+I have a relatively open relationship with my designers.
+I tell them from the beginning not to take their designs to heart because at some point, everything could change.
+It’s helpful to be aware of their emotions and the amount of work they’ve put into a design.
+If a meeting becomes tense, it’s about knowing how to diffuse the situation.
+I’ll make a joke or stop the discussion and tell them we’ll return to it later.
+I like to set up one-on-one sessions to talk to them more personally.

-Greg Storey (Director at USAA): Depending on the situation and your existing relationship, I never come in just yelling at somebody.
+Greg Storey: Depending on the situation and your existing relationship, I never come in just yelling at somebody.
 I’ve been on those reviews.

 Establishing some ground rules helps.
-Just like you would when creating a design you have to time box it.
+Just as you would when creating a design, you have to timebox it.
 Take five minutes to say hello and check in.
 Establish some empathy both ways.

 Feedback is about the work, not about the designer.
-As designers, we’re little sensitive snowflakes, sensitivity is always an issue.
-It’s important to remind everyone, this isn’t about the designers skill set it’s about the work in front of us.
+As designers, we’re little sensitive snowflakes, so sensitivity is always an issue.
+It’s important to remind everyone, this isn’t about the designer’s skill set.
+It’s about the work in front of us.

-Remind everyone what the objective is, what’s the problem, what we’re trying to do with this work.
-Then all the feedback should be centered on, does the work accomplish the objective?
+Remind everyone what the objective is, what the problem is, what we’re trying to do with this work.
+Then all the feedback should be centered on is “Does the work accomplish the objective?”

-Also, if someone doesn’t know how to talk about design, try to frame some particulars on what people can give feedback on.
+Also, if someone doesn’t know how to talk about design, try to frame some particulars on what people can give feedback.

 Q: Imagine you were on a tight deadline and the designer wasn’t getting to the solution you need.
 What do you do?

-Matt Eng (Design Lead at IBM): If we’re in a crunch I at least try to preface my feedback by telling them the constraints and giving them three things to focus on.
-I never say ‘you,’ or ‘what you did,’ I say ‘we,’ because I have to help this person.
+Matt Eng: If we’re in a crunch, I try to preface my feedback by telling them the constraints and giving them three things to focus on.
+I never say “you” or “what you did,” I say “we,” because I have to help this person.

-Greg Storey (Director at USAA): There are times when there’s design fatigue, if they’re not getting it we need to get the the objective one way or another.
-As much as I can I try to get the designer to understand what they need to do to improve.
-Sometimes I’ll ask if I can riff with them, not just like ‘move!’ and I just sit at their desk, but like ‘why don’t you give me some time to play with some things and see what I’m thinking.’
+Greg Storey: There are times when it’s design fatigue.
+If they’re not getting it, we need to get to the objective one way or another.
+As much as I can, I try to get the designer to understand what they need to do to improve.
+Sometimes I’ll ask if I can riff with them, not just like “Move!”
+I sit at their desk but in a way that implies, “Why don’t you give me some time to play with a few things so you can see what I’m thinking.”

-I use that word riff because I’ve had designers take my direct involvement to mean that I don’t think they can actually do it, but it’s more a way of working together.
-If it’s still not working, find another way to do it.
-Sometimes that means staying up all night and getting the job done.
+I use that word riff because I’ve had designers take my direct involvement to mean I don’t think they can actually do it.
+It’s more a way of working together.
+If it’s still not working, we find another way to do it.
+Sometimes that means staying up all night and just getting the job done.

 Q: What do you do when someone wants to argue and not receive feedback?

-Matt Eng (Design Lead at IBM): It happened more when I was newer to design, it took me a while to think, why are they arguing?
-Now I think there’s something not in their words but deeper, about why they need to say certain things, and it’s usually imposter syndrome or insecurities, so that’s actually the problem.
+Matt Eng: It happened more when I was newer to design.
+For the longest time, I kept asking myself, “Why are they arguing?”
+Now I think it’s something, not in their words but deeper, about why they need to say certain things.
+It’s usually imposter syndrome or their insecurities—so that’s the real problem.

-For a team it’s unsustainable to constantly have interactions where they don’t want to receive feedback.
+It’s unsustainable for a team to constantly have interactions where they don’t want to receive feedback.

-I try to put it in an objective way and say, this is what we need to solve, show me how what you have solves that.
-And then I try to put it in another sense, you’ve solved it, can we make it more effective?
-Avoid subjective words like “better.”
+I try to put it objectively and say, “This is what we need to solve, show me how you solved it.”
+And then I try to put it in another sense, “You’ve solved it; can we make it more effective?”
+I avoid subjective words like “better.”

-If that doesn’t work, try to do some one on one time with this person and figure out what’s going on in the relationship.
+If that doesn’t work, schedule some one-on-one time with the person in question and figure out what’s going on in the relationship.

-Bhavika Shah (Design Manager at Watson): This has happened quite a bit, I always ask what their reasoning is, and ask why they feel so strongly about it.
-You don’t know what’s going on in someone’s head.
+Bhavika Shah: I ask what their reasoning is and why they feel so strongly about it.
+You never know what’s going on in someone’s head.
 The problem could be personal or emotional.
-If it is a personal thing then I want to stop the session and hash it out individually in a non-critique session.
+If it’s personal, I stop the session and hash it out individually in a non-critique session.

-If we do get caught up on something that we can’t agree on it helps to take a step back and think about how important the decision is.
-If it is important then we figure out a plan to either get another opinion or do more user testing.
-It’s important to stop an argument before it gets personal.
+If we get caught up in something that we can’t agree on, it helps us take a step back and think about the importance of the decision.
+If it’s important, then we figure out a plan to either get another opinion or do more user testing.
+It’s crucial to stop an argument before it gets personal.

-Greg Storey (Director at USAA): I’d point back to what we’re trying to do today.
-There’s the overall objective of the project but then there’s what you’re trying to get done in the review.
+Greg Storey: I’d point back to what we’re trying to do today.
+There’s the project’s overall objective, but then there’s also what you’re trying to get done in the review.

-If someone’s being argumentative, ask them how their argument fits within the objective for the day.
-If there’s still miscommunication I’ll stop the meeting and talk one on one with the person to find out what the hell is going on.
-Anger gets misdirected, frustration gets misdirected.
+If someone’s argumentative, I ask them how their argument fits within the objective for the day.
+If there’s still miscommunication, I’ll stop the meeting and talk one-on-one with them to find out what the hell is going on.
+Anger can get misdirected.
+Frustration gets misdirected.

-I’ve been in situations where people don’t know or feel comfortable providing their perspective on design work because they themselves are not designers.
-That is very uncomfortable, they don’t feel like the have the words, vocabulary, the background, sometime frustration comes from not being able to have that dialogue and actively participate in a dialogue at a level that they feel comfortable or they feel smart.
+I’ve been in situations where people don’t know or feel uncomfortable providing their perspective on design work because they are not designers.
+That is very uncomfortable; they don’t feel like they have the words, the vocabulary, or the background.
+Sometimes frustration comes from not being able to have that dialogue and actively participating in a discussion at a level where they feel comfortable or smart.

-Q: How do you help someone without a design background feel comfortable with talking about design?
+Q: How do you help someone without a design background feel comfortable talking about design?

-Greg Storey (Director at USAA): For starters just establish some sort of relationship with them, more than just the five minute relationship.
-There should be something that everyone can kind of talk about in the room can feel comfortable talking about.
+Greg Storey: For starters, I establish some sort of relationship with them, more than just the five-minute relationship.
+There should be something that everyone in the room can feel comfortable talking about.

-Instead of people just talking about designs, get people to stand up and write on the whiteboard or provide feedback with remote collaboration tools to write comments and notes.
-Give them a different means to provide feedback.
+Instead of just talking about designs, get people to stand up and write on the whiteboard or provide feedback with remote collaboration tools.
+Give them different means to provide feedback.

-Greg Storey (Director at USAA): Receiving feedback is always difficult, I’ve been doing this for 25 years and even now it’s hard. no matter how long you’ve been in the business, people like to respond to visual things.
-Even if you’ve got decades of experience you can’t take it personal, the feedback is about the work, not about your ability to do the work.
-Take it for what it is, its people responding to your work not people responding to you as a human or as a designer and sometimes that’s hard to differentiate.
+Greg Storey: Receiving feedback is always tricky.
+I’ve been doing this for 25 years, and even now, it’s hard.
+No matter how long you’ve been in the business, people like to respond to visual things.
+Even if you’ve got decades of experience, you can’t take it personally.
+The feedback is about the work, not about your ability to do the job.
+Take it for what it is.
+It’s people responding to your work, not people responding to you as a human or as a designer.
+Sometimes that’s hard to differentiate.

 • • •